-The Orchestra has 96 musicians who perform approximately 150 concerts each year.
+The NSO has 96 musicians who perform approximately 150 concerts each year.
 These include classical subscription series, pops concerts, summer performances at Wolf Trap and on the lawn of the U.S. Capitol, chamber music performances in the Terrace Theater and on the Millennium Stage, and an extensive educational program.
 The NSO performs in concerts on the West Lawn of the U.S. Capitol to help the nation commemorate Memorial Day, Independence Day, and Labor Day.
-These concerts are seen and heard by television and radio audiences in the millions.
+These concerts are televised and seen and heard by millions across the country.

 About the Kennedy Center

 The John F. Kennedy Center for the Performing Arts is America’s living memorial to President Kennedy.
-The nine theaters and stages of the nation’s busiest performing arts facility attract audiences and visitors totaling 3 million people annually; Center-related touring productions, television, and radio broadcasts welcome 40 million more.
-The Kennedy Center is the home to the National Symphony Orchestra, Washington Opera, Washington Ballet and American Film Institute.
-Performances include theatre, musicals, dance, orchestral, chamber, jazz, popular, & folk music; youth and family programs and multi-media shows.
+The nine theaters and stages of the nation’s busiest performing arts facility attract audiences and visitors totaling 3 million people annually, while Center-related touring productions, television, and radio broadcasts welcome 40 million more.
+The Kennedy Center is the home to the National Symphony Orchestra, Washington Opera, Washington Ballet, and the American Film Institute.
+Performances include theater, musicals, dance, concerts, youth and family programs, and multi-media shows.